Best daily deals

 The JBL Tune 510BT conveniently folds so you can store it away easily.

-The JBL Tune 510BT is an on-ear Bluetooth headset.
-It’s compact and foldable, making it easy to store in a backpack or desk when you’re not using it.
+The JBL Tune 510BT are an on-ear pair of headphones.
+They’re compact and foldable, making it easy to store in a backpack or desk when you’re not using them.
 The build doesn’t feel too sturdy, and the design is nothing special.
 If not for the large JBL logo on each ear cup, you could easily mistake this for any cheap headphones.

-I find the headset to be pretty uncomfortable since the ear pads rest on the ears rather than around them.
-This also makes it pretty unpleasant to wear with glasses, and I can feel the stems of my glasses digging into my head almost immediately after putting the Tune 510BT on.
+I find these headphones uncomfortable since the ear pads rest on the ears rather than around them.
+This also makes it pretty unpleasant to wear with glasses.
+I can feel the stems of my glasses digging into my head almost immediately after putting the Tune 510BT on.
 The ear cups are surrounded by a wrinkly fabric that makes sounds if I move, which can detract from the listening experience.
-Overall the headset looks and feels a lot like the Sony WH-CH510, another on-ear headset within the same price range.
+Overall, the headset looks and feels like the Sony WH-CH510, another on-ear headset within the same price range.

 How do you control the JBL Tune 510BT?